rushikeshjawale/Lucky_number/README.md

     Intent i = new Intent()
-Because we are navigating between the components of the same applicaiton, and we will pass 2 parameters "this" & "SecondActivity"
+Because we are navigating between the components of the same applicaiton, and we will pass 2 parameters "this" & "SecondActivity" **This will give error because "this" is not refered to a context.
+So we need to pass a context package content. i.putExtra()**